Welcome to my Blog

 This is the first of my hero's that I've never actually met - but their life, their story, their faith has shaped my own so very much and has influenced the way I approach situations, and especially the way I've lived my life.

 Brother Andrew was a Dutchman, growing up during the Second World War in a small, poor dutch village.
-Later he was a man that took Bibles into countries behind the 'Iron Curtain' - countries closed off to the West, and especially to Christianity.
+Later he was a man who took Bibles into countries behind the 'Iron Curtain' - countries closed off to the West, and especially to Christianity.
 He would hide the Bibles in different places, but then trusted God to hid them for him and open boxes on the car seats were not spotted at the check points.
 He also drove around a VW Beetle that lasted for many more tens of thousands of miles than it should have done.

-He believed in the Royal Way - God's way for providing everything that you needed for you journey.
+He believed in the Royal Way - God's way for providing everything that you needed for your journey.
 He made a point of never asking any church for anything - and would often refuse the request to take an offering, stating that if they were stirred by God after the meeting, they would find a way to get the money to him.

 He was a man of great faith.
 I would love to move more in the faith displayed by this great hero of mine - Brother Andrew.
 I honour you for your life of service, hardwork, but most of all - faith.